 The global economic disruption and uncertainty is forcing small and medium businesses to seek opportunities for a quick recovery, while being agile to adapt to changes.
 As businesses grow, the need for scalability, automation, collaboration, and control grow along with them.

 CIOs must adopt an effective ERP implementation strategy that can support rapid growth and improve profitability while cutting down risks and costs.
-But SMEs are reluctant to embark on a new ERP implementation as there are many challenges they face during the process.
+But SMEs are reluctant to embark on a new implementation as there are many challenges they face during the process.

 5 ERP Implementation Risk Factors